King's Indian Defence: 1.d4 Nf6 2.c4...... c5

 History and Notable Players

 It arises from the King's Indian Defence: 1.d4 Nf6 2.c4...
 5.g3.
-Among the most prolific practitioners on the White side are Jan Hein Donner (11 games), Miguel Najdorf (11 games), Gideon Stahlberg (9 games).
-On the Black side, notable exponents include Svetozar Gligoric (24 games), Diego Flores (9 games), Robert E Byrne (9 games).
+Among the most prolific White practitioners are Jan Hein Donner (11 games), Miguel Najdorf (11 games), Gideon Stahlberg (9 games).
+Black-side regulars include Svetozar Gligoric (24 games), Diego Flores (9 games), Robert E Byrne (9 games).

 Main Lines and Variations